Recommended by the Off the Escalator project

 - The Wisdom of a Broken Heart: How to Turn the Pain of a Breakup into Healing, Insight, and New Love.
 2010 book by Susan Piver.

-Unconventional Relationships, Other Resources
+Unconventional Relationships and Identities, Other Resources

 - 60 Sex-Relevant Terms You May Not Know – and Why You Should.
 April 6, 2017 Psychology Today article by Bella De Paulo, author of Singled Out (see Solohood and Singlehood above).